daverona/docker-rdkit/README.md

 Once you see RDKit version, we are done.

-Until your Ubuntu system reboots, you (and users on your system who want to use RDKit) need to run `. /etc/profile.d/rdkit.sh` on new bash shell to have RDKit library.
-Once your system reboots, this hassle will be done.
+Until your Ubuntu system reboots, you (and users on your system who want to use RDKit) need to run `. /etc/profile.d/rdkit.sh` whenever a new bash shell starts to use RDKit library.
+After your system reboots, this hassle will be done.

 ## References